 1.)
 President 6.)
-Sentinel
+Reporter

 2.)
 Vice President 7.)
-Second Vice President
+Sentinel

 3.)
-Secretary 8.)
+Second Vice President 8.)
 Historian

 4.)
-Treasurer 9.)
+Secretary 9.)
 Chaplain

 5.)
-Reporter 10.)
+Treasurer 10.)
 Advisor

-- The local advisors shall be the teachers of agricultural education in the school where the chapter is located.
+The local advisors shall be the teachers of agricultural education in the school where the chapter is located.

-\ The officers shall perform the usual duties of the respective offices as outlined in the Official FFA Manual.
+The officers shall perform the usual duties of the respective offices as outlined in the Official FFA Manual.

-Section B. President, Vice-President, 2nd Vice-President, Secretary , Treasurer, Reporter, Sentinel, Chaplain and Historian shall be elected or confirmed by a majority vote of the active members with the exception of the advisors who shall be the vocational agriculture instructors.
+Section B. The Officers shall be elected or confirmed by a majority vote of the Active members with the exception of the advisors who shall be the Agriculture education instructors.

-The candidates ranking 1,2, 3, by vote for office of chapter president shall be elected as president, vice president, and 2nd vice president, respectively.
+Section C. If more than one student desires the office of president, the candidates ranking 1,2, 3, by vote for office of chapter president shall be elected as president, vice president, and 2nd vice president, respectively.

-Section C. The nominating committee shall be composed of the 12th grade chapter officers and after reviewing officer applications for chapter office, will slate candidates on the ballot.
+Section D. The nominating committee shall be composed of the 12th grade chapter officers and after reviewing officer applications for chapter office, will slate candidates on the ballot.

-Section D. All officer vacancies, during the term of office, shall be filled by a majority vote of the chapter officers with the exception of the president whose vacancy shall be filled by the 1st Vice-President.
+Section E. All officer vacancies, during the term of office, shall be filled by a Majority vote of the chapter officers with the exception of the president who's vacancy shall be filled by the 1st Vice-President.
 The president shall nominate candidates for the committee's consideration.

-Section E. Officers Eligibility.
+Section F. Officers Eligibility.
 Minimum qualifications to run for chapter office: